Pilot Project

 Desired Impact:

-Empowering the black women of the Rutgers and local community.
-Enhancing the health of black women and girls.
-Beginning research collaborations with GirlTrek within the "Black Bodies-Black Health" Initiative of the Institute for Global Racial Justice, based at Rutgers.
-Joining existing anti-racist training walks, organized by GirlTrek.
+Empowering Black women at Rutgers and within the local community.
+Enhancing the health of Black women and girls.
+Beginning research collaborations with GirlTrek for the "Black Bodies-Black Health" initiative from the Institute for Global Racial Justice, based in Rutgers.
+Joining existing anti-racist training walks organized by GirlTrek.